 Administrative management and leadership paradigms for the Executive Council's integrated management of the Arizona Experiment Station and Arizona Cooperative Extension.

-Includes the CALS Faculty Consultative Group 2, Staff Council, Appointed Professionals Council, Student Council, Alumni Council, Executive Council, administrative groups, and the Dean's Advisory Committee (with representatives of all the previous groups).
+Includes the CALS Faculty Council, Staff Council, Appointed Professionals Council, Student Council, Alumni Council, Executive Council, administrative groups, and the Dean's Advisory Committee (with representatives of all the previous groups).

 CALS is organized and operated differently than most colleges within the University of Arizona.
 This overview explains the CALS relationship to the US Department of Agriculture and county governments within Arizona and how that affects the college's structure.

 Description of CALS management and operational guidelines with a brief summary of the topics listed below.

 Guidelines and criteria for faculty seeking promotion and/or tenure/continuing status.

 Individual college units may have policies of their own.
 These would be listed under the unit.